BOOKING TERMS & CONDITIONS

-1. YOUR BOOKING AND DEPOSIT
+1. BOOKING AND PAYING FOR YOUR ARRANGEMENTS

 Special Sales: If there are services that you request from us in addition to one of our packages (such as an extension to your holiday, a connecting flight, or additional services) these will be put on request by our Sales Team and are subject to availability and confirmation of the price.
 Our team will advise you of this, take the appropriate deposit and send you a holding letter together with an ATOL Certificate.
 Once the additional service is confirmed we will advise you and if your international flight details have changed, send a revised ATOL Certificate to you.

-Flights with ‘No Frills’ airlines – where you ask us to book flights for you with a ‘No Frills’ airline, we may ask you to pay the full airfare and any associated charges at the point of booking, in addition to the normal deposit payable on the holiday.
+Please note: Flights with ‘No Frills’ airlines – where you ask us to book flights for you with a ‘No Frills’ airline, we may ask you to pay the full airfare and any associated charges at the point of booking, in addition to the normal deposit payable on the holiday.

-3. IF YOU WISH TO CANCEL YOUR HOLIDAY
+8. IF YOU CANCEL

-Cancellation charges for all Just You Holidays except Just You UK City and Just You UK Christmas Market breaks
+Cancellation charges for all Just You holidays except Just You UK City and Just You UK Christmas Market breaks

 More than 75 days before departure / Loss of deposit only